Progressing towards a decision to re-start operations at Savannah

 Ongoing exploration around the Savannah ore body above and below the 900 Fault have led to an upgrade in the Savannah Resource.
 A maiden Resource of 905kt @ 1.65% Ni for 14,900t Ni was announced by the Company in August 2015.

 In early 2014, the Company announced it had intersected 89.3m @ 1.6% Ni and followed it up with another promising hit of 33.7m @ 1.56% nickel at Savannah North.
 A successful resource drilling program undertaken during 2015 provided an interim Resource estimate of 3.15Mt @ 1.75% Ni for 55,200t Ni.
 Both the Upper and Lower Zones of the Savannah North mineralisation are open to the east and west and could stretch for more than two kilometres.
 A major upgrade in Resource increased to 175,100t Ni was announced in August 2016.
-Combined Resources at Savannah now 226,400t Ni, 104,700t Cu and 15,300t Co metal contained.
-The current drilling program continues to deliver excellent results.
+Combined Resources at Savannah now 218,300t Ni, 99,100t Cu and 14,900t Co metal contained.

 The Copernicus Project is located 50 kilometres south of the Savannah Project.